ietf-wg-nmop/IETF-Meetings/121/agenda.md

 * *P3*: Issues related to deployment/usage of YANG topology modules (e.g., to model a Digital Map)
 * *P4*: Consider/plan an approach for updating RFC 3535 (collecting updated operator requirements for IETF network management solutions)

+> For P4 items: We propose to submit those for the forthcoming NEMOPS Workshop.
+Will discuss in future whether we keep this item in the charter or remove it
+> after the NEMOPS Workshop takes place.

 ## Compact Agenda

 ### Session 1